Expand Your Network with These Organizations

-The Independent Book Publishers Association (www.ibpa–online.org): IBPA, the Independent Book Publishers Association is a trade association of independent publishers.
-Founded in 1983, it serves book, audio, and video publishers located in the United States and around the world.
+The Independent Book Publishers Association (www.ibpa–online.org): IBPA, the Independent Book Publishers Association, is a trade association of independent publishers.
+Founded in 1983, it serves book, audio, and video publishers located in the United States and worldwide.
 Its mission is to advance the professional interests of independent publishers.
-To this end, IBPA provides cooperative marketing programs, education and advocacy within the publishing industry.
+To this end, IBPA provides cooperative marketing programs, education, and advocacy within the publishing industry.

 National Speaker’s Association (www.NSAspeaker.org): The National Speakers Association (NSA) is the leading organization for professional speakers.
-Since 1973, NSA has provided resources and education designed to advance the skills, integrity and value of its members and speaking profession.
-NSA’s thousands of members include experts in a variety of industries and disciplines, who reach audiences as trainers, educators, humorists, motivators, consultants, authors and more.
+Since 1973, NSA has provided resources and education designed to advance the skills, integrity, and value of its members and speaking profession.
+NSA’s thousands of members include experts in various industries and disciplines, who reach audiences as trainers, educators, humorists, motivators, consultants, authors, and more.

 Small Publishers Association of America (www.spannet.org/): The Small Publishers Association of North America (SPAN) is committed to supporting authors and independent publishers as a nonprofit trade association.
-Their mission is to build successful writing and publishing businesses.
-SPAN’s promise is to provide benefits to their members that will help sell more books, make more money, and raise their standing as experts in their field.
+Its mission is to build successful writing and publishing businesses.
+SPAN promises to provide benefits to its members to help sell more books, make more money, and raise their standing as experts in their field.

 Novelists, Inc. (http://ninc.com/): A resource for novelists that have published two or more books, this organization offers a newsletter, networking opportunities, digital networking opportunities, discounts, and more for their members.

-Association of Independent Authors (http://www.independent-authors.org/?page=About): The Association of Independent Authors is a membership organization that supports independent authors that spans across five continents including North America, Asia, Australia, and South Africa.
+Association of Independent Authors (http://www.independent-authors.org/?page=About): The Association of Independent Authors is a membership organization that supports independent authors that span five continents, including North America, Asia, Australia, and South Africa.